-We are also subject to a federal corporate level tax at the highest regular corporate rate (currently 35%) on all or a portion of the gain recognized from a sale of assets occurring prior to January 1, 2018, to the extent of the built-in gain based on the fair market value of those assets on the effective date of the REIT election in excess of our then tax basis.
+We are also subject to a federal corporate level tax at the highest regular corporate rate (currently 35%) on all or a portion of the gain recognized from a sale occurring prior to January 1, 2018 of assets that we held on the effective date of our REIT election, to the extent of the built-in gain based on the fair market value of those assets on the effective date of the REIT election in excess of our then tax basis.
 That tax on subsequently sold assets will be based on the fair market value and built-in gain of those assets as of January 1, 2013.
+Similarly, we may be subject to corporate-level tax on the sale of any asset that we acquire from a C-corporation in a tax-deferred transaction to the extent that we dispose of such asset in a taxable transaction during the ten-year period immediately succeeding such acquisition.

 Gain from a sale of an asset occurring after the specified period ends will not be subject to this corporate level tax.
 We currently do not expect to sell any asset if the sale would result in the imposition of a material tax liability.
 We cannot, however, assure you that we will not change our plans in this regard.